camtauxe/term-scroller/README.md

     If this is set, any escape sequences within the command's actual output will be ignored.
 Without it, color-setting escape sequences in the output are passed through.

+- _-t_, _--tab-width_ **WIDTH**

+    Set the width of tabs (in characters) when viewed in the viewport.
+    For consistent printing, tabs are replaced with this number of spaces.
+    Defaults to 4.

 - _--on-exit_ **keep|error|print**